Last copy of the 2nd edition – Signed – #2 of 150

 FURIE is a punk refrain, screamed in a mic grabbed by a velvet glove.

-First limited & numbered edition of 150 copies, last 3 copies
+Second limited & numbered edition of 150 copies, 5 last copies

 Soft color cover, stampled, black and white digital print